Natalia has a “good handle on treaty arbitrations”.Chambers UK 2015

 Natalia has significant experience in both applying for and opposing the grant of freezing orders and other interim relief, jurisdictional challenges, enforcement of arbitral awards in offshore jurisdictions and related insolvency proceedings.

-Natalia’s experience spans across many industry sectors including oil and gas, water, aluminum, metallurgical, banking, electricity/infrastructure, argotrading, construction, aviation, automobile, railway, pharmaceutical, telecommunications, plastic manufacturing and others.
+Natalia’s experience spans across many industry sectors including oil and gas, water, aluminium, metallurgical, banking, electricity/infrastructure, argotrading, construction, aviation, automobile, railway, pharmaceutical, telecommunications, plastic manufacturing and others.

 Natalia also has a strong focus on banking and financial services disputes.
 She is currently representing a group of clients against IG, a FTSE 250 spread betting company, in relation to IG’s handling of their EUR/CHF trades on 15 January 2015 after the Swiss National Bank removed the ‘floor’ exchange rate of 1.20 Swiss francs per Euro.
 Natalia is also currently acting in a high profile case against a UK national bank in a dispute concerning the attempted closure of several bank accounts.
 This case is focused on current banking industry practices in closing bank accounts of individuals with high profile and/or of non-British origin.